 - Write a letter to the bishop who will be confirming them.

-- Select a sponsor and attend the sponsor sessions (see the guidelines for sponsors)
+- Select a sponsor and complete 2 sponsor sessions (see the guidelines for sponsors)

 - Select a saint name and motto.